BithreenGirlen/DxLibSpineViewer/README.md

 </details>

-The following sections explain how to use the viewer.
+The following sections are on the viewer.

 ## Menu functions